blyxyas/Blyxyas/python/txttomd/readme.md

 # README ⚠️ ↓

 Hi!
 This program helps you to write faster and better markdown files, and its written in Python, very simple.
-Btw this actually writes in HTML syntax, but you can customize that for your needs.
+Btw this actually writes in HTML syntax, but you can customize that for your needs, Everything is configurable.

 # Usage